Comparison of Electricity Prices in Ireland

 Important – If you also have natural gas you should check our Dual Fuel Price Comparison

-Ultimately you should be planning on switching your energy supplier every 12 months to take advantage of all these special offers.
+Ultimately it would be best if you were planning on switching your energy supplier every 12 months to take advantage of all these special offers.
 If you don’t switch, your provider will just put you back on their standard rates after the first year.

 Switching only takes a few minutes – and as we have shown it can easily save you hundreds of Euros on electricity bills over a year.